Sérgio Oliveira: Return to Porto

-Loan to Roma

 On 12 January 2022, Oliveira joined Serie A club Roma, coached by his compatriot José Mourinho; the €1 million loan deal included a €13.5 million buying option at the end of the campaign.
 He scored on his debut four days later, his 33rd-minute penalty being the only goal of the home fixture with Cagliari.
 He made six appearances as the Giallorossi won the inaugural edition of the UEFA Europa Conference League, and scored the only goal in the last-16 first leg away to Vitesse in which he was also sent off; he replaced the injured Henrikh Mkhitaryan after a quarter of an hour in the final on 25 May in another single-goal win over a Dutch side, Feyenoord.

 Galatasaray

 On 9 July 2022, Galatasaray announced the signing of Oliveira on a four-year contract.
 He made his Süper Lig debut on 7 August, starting as the season began with a 1–0 win at Antalyaspor.
 His first goal came on 16 September to open a 2–1 home victory over Konyaspor in 59 seconds; he won the domestic league in his first season, confirming it with two games to spare in a 4–1 away defeat of Ankaragücü where he scored.

 Oliveira tore a chest muscle in training in December 2023, being sidelined for several months following surgery.
 On 4 September 2024, he left by mutual consent.